 Lasting Power of Attorney

-An LPA enables your family or appointed representative to take over your affairs in the event that you become incapacitated.
+A Lasting Power of Attorney (LPA) enables your family or appointed representative to take over your affairs in the event that you become incapacitated.
 It is normally created at the same time you make a will.

 This cannot be enforced until any such illness occurs.
 The document must be lodged with the Court of Protection before it can be used.
 There are 2 types of LPA, one for financial matters, the other for health and welfare.

 A financial lasting-power of attorney lets you elect someone to make property and financial decisions for you.
 This includes the simple handling of your finances such as paying bills or collecting your benefits and more serious financial decisions such as whether to sell your property.
+(Read more about the LPA's)

 A health and welfare LPA allows you to choose someone to make medical decisions on your behalf.
 This concerns issues regarding medical treatment, life-sustaining treatment, accepting or refusing types of healthcare or whether you move into residential care.
+(Read more about the LPA's)

 What is a Deputyship?

 This is obtained via a court order, where a person failed to make an EPA or LPA and is now unable to manage their own affairs.
 A close relative would need to make a deputyship application to the Court of Protection, to allow them to manage their affairs.
 This can be a complex, lengthy and expensive procedure for loved ones to go through.
 That's why it's advisable to prepare for these eventualities well in advance and organise yourself.
+(Read more about Deputyship)

 Don't leave anything to chance; IWC can visit you at home to draft a single or joint will and LPAs.
 We offer a nationwide will writing service and can also help you with deputyship applications.
 We are;